dnrohr/intellectual-history-knowledge-atlas/README.md

 ## Batch Paste

-The import workbench supports batch paste in this format:
+The **Manual overrides** tab in Source Studio supports batch paste in this format:

 ```text
 name | birth | death | field | notes
 ```

 Each valid line becomes an import review item.
-Use this for quick queueing before reviewing links and tags.
+Use this for quick queueing before reviewing candidate relationships and source coverage.

 ## Data Conventions